alexwlchan/alexwlchan.net/src/_drafts/always-running.md

 ---
 layout: post
 title: Always running
-summary: When the fire starts, somebody is running for the exit.
-A short story.
+summary: When the fire starts, I am already running for the exit.
+I run because somebody must show the way.
 tags:
   - fiction
+index:
+  feature: true
 ---
 *I'm trying something a bit different today -- fiction.
 I had an idea for a short story the other evening, and I decided to flesh it out into a proper piece.
 I want to get better at writing fiction, and the only way to do that is with practice.
 I hope you like what I've written!*